kelvinperrie/SimAdvisor/README.md

     <link href="advisors.css" rel="stylesheet">
     <script src="advisors.js"></script>
 ```
-* call the ShowAdvisor function when you want to show an advisor
+* call the ShowAdvisor function when you want to show an advisor, passing in the type of the advisor and the message to display
 ```
 $("#yourElement").on("click", function() {
     var type = 'fire';